 San Diego has made my list for many seasons of the year because it is truly blessed with weather that works just about any time.
 And there is just so much in the greater San Diego area for families to do!

-Both Legoland California and Sea World have holiday decorations and special events in December and early January worth a visit to get into the holiday spirit.
+Both Legoland California and Sea World have holiday decorations and special events in December worth a visit to get into the holiday spirit.
 The winter months (December through April) are also peak whale watching season in San Diego.
 Families can also enjoy a little beach time on nearby Coronado Island.

 5. Death Valley